 ‘Golden hello’ bonus points

-Effectively a sign-up reward, a whopping 100,000 points (QFF or Altitude, depending on your initial reward choice) will be credited to your account, as long as you spend a minimum of $4,000 in 90 days of account approval.
-That’s $1,000 per month, an achievable target for most people considering a black-tier credit card.
+Effectively a sign-up reward, a whopping 150,000 bonus Altitude Rewards points will be credited to your account, as long as you spend a minimum of $4,000 on purchases with the card within 90 days of account approval.
+That’s $1,333 per month, an achievable target for most people considering a black-tier credit card.

-To give you an idea of what this is worth, 100,000 points will buy you around $380 worth of retail gift cards delivered electronically, while 100,000 points is almost enough for a return economy flight to Los Angeles (90,000 points).
-Convert the Altitude points to Velocity, and the resulting 40,000 points could be used for five economy flights between Sydney and Melbourne (39,000 points).
+To give you an idea of what this is worth, 150,000 Altitude points will buy you around $715 worth of retail gift cards delivered electronically.
+Convert the Altitude points into Velocity frequent flyer points, and the resulting 50,000 points could be used for three return Economy flights between Sydney and Melbourne or Brisbane (46,800 points).

 The extensive, money-saving complementary benefits include:

 That’s quite a list, and it not only matches but in many cases exceeds the benefits offered with other black cards.